 “Don’t Panic!”: The Promises and Threats of Science and Technology

-Using the three floors of the Museum for the History of Science, we invite you to explore hopes and fears in relation to science and technology.
-Using performance the evening will bring to life episodes from history, including the eruption of Krakatoa and Dorothy Hodgkin’s work on penicillin.
+Using the three floors of the Museum of the History of Science, we invite you to explore hopes and fears in relation to science and technology.
+Through drama, the evening will bring to life episodes from history, including the eruption of Krakatoa and Dorothy Hodgkin’s work on penicillin.

 Doors will open at 7pm.

 There is lift access to the Basement Galleries only (including the Special Exhibition Gallery).
 The lift can be accessed in the Sheldonian Yard through the gate to the left of the Museum.
 Please do contact us if you require assistance with access and we will do our best to accommodate your needs.